EyaRidene/GitHub_Repositories/README.md

 ## Future Improvements:

 - **Autocomplete and Suggestions:** Implement an autocomplete feature to suggest GitHub usernames as users type in the search bar.
 This can improve user experience by providing instant feedback and reducing search errors.
-- **DSearch History:** Store and display recent searches to allow users to quickly access previous searches or suggest related usernames.
+- **Search History:** Store and display recent searches to allow users to quickly access previous searches or suggest related usernames.
 - **Responsive Design:** Ensure the application is fully responsive across all devices and screen sizes.
 This includes improving mobile views and accessibility

+Thank you for checking out the GitHub Profile and Repository Viewer project.
+Feel free to explore, contribute, and provide feedback.
+Your support and contributions are greatly appreciated! 😊